-- Stomach meridian (yang) flows to the Spleen meridian (yin)
+- The stomach meridian (yang) flows to the spleen meridian (yin).

-- Heart meridian (yin) flows to the Small Intestine meridian (yang)
+- The heart meridian (yin) flows to the small intestine meridian (yang).

-- Bladder meridian (yang) flows to the Kidney meridian (yin)
+- The bladder meridian (yang) flows to the kidney meridian (yin).

-- Pericardium meridian (yin) flows to Triple Warmer meridian (yang)
+- The pericardium meridian (yin) flows to the triple warmer meridian (yang).

-- Gallbladder meridian (yang) flows to the Liver meridian (yin)
+- The gallbladder meridian (yang) flows to the liver meridian (yin).

-- Lung meridian (yin) flows to the Large Intestine meridian (yang)
+- The lung meridian (yin) flows to the large intestine meridian (yang).

 In TCM, symptoms of various illnesses and ailments are believed to be the result of a disrupted or unbalanced energy movement.

 Depending on the branch of kinesiology used, some practitioners will approach health and wellness using a system known as the Triad of Health.
 The triad is represented by an equilateral triangle with physical and structural health forming the base.
 Chemical and diet represent one side and mental and emotional health represents the other.